Northern Discover

 The Katpana Cold Desert sits at a very high altitude in Skardu, Gilgit-Baltistan.
 Locals call it Biang-a Naqpo or Biama Nakpo.
 Unlike hot deserts, this one has sparkling white sand and extremely cold nights.
 In fact, Katpana’s dunes were named a “wonder of Earth” because the sand grains look like pearls in sunlight.
 When winter comes, these dunes get covered in snow, turning the desert into a “winter wonderland”.
 Based on local guides’ accounts, visitors compare the scene to a snowfield surrounded by grand mountains – a truly unforgettable sight.

-Where is Katpana Cold Desert?
+Where is Katpana Cold Desert located?

 Climate: Cold Days and Chilly Nights